 Some System Updates for macOS require the device to restart to finish the update process.
-This article covers deploying macOS System Updates through Addigy Policies.
+This article covers deploying macOS System Updates to a group of Macs through Addigy Policies.
 If you'd like to deploy updates to individual machines, check out our article GoLive - System Updates.

 When deploying System Updates through your Addigy Policies, you have a few options for how your devices should handle these restarts.